noam87/noamswebsite/content/r/conclusions.md

 <ol>
   <li>
-    At the same, thinking too much about the philosophical and existential implications of [mathematical
+    At the same time, thinking too much about the philosophical and existential implications of [mathematical
     formalism](https://en.wikipedia.org/wiki/Formalism_(philosophy_of_mathematics))
     is bound to drive one absolutely mad. *Caveat emptor*!